-M3 receptors are found in many locations in the main model.
+Inspect the model to view M3 receptors found in many locations.
 Acetylcholine activation of M3 receptors results in increased responses in these organs.
 Responses are:

 Alpha 1 receptors are more responsive to NE than to E. This is interesting as alpha 1 receptors are abundantly found on vascular smooth muscle (donuts around blood vessels) as seen in the model.
-The relationship between the activated receptor and the cell's response is direct -- the activity (contraction of circular smooth muscle) is increased and blood flow is reduced.
+The relationship between the activated receptor and the cell's response is direct -- the activity (contraction of circular smooth muscle) is increased thus reducing blood flow.
 Alpha 1 receptors are located on:

 Increase in tone of vascular smooth muscles reduces the ability of blood pressure to expand vessel diameter thus reducing blood flow to downstream organs.
 Increased tone in urinary and gastrointestinal sphincters reduces the passage of contents past them.
 Increased tone of the dilator muscle of the iris enlarges the pupil.
 Increased tone of arrector pili muscles pulls on the hair follicle causing hair to 'stand on end'.

 Alpha 2 receptors (not shown in the model) are located adjacent to secretory terminals of some neurons mostly within the CNS.
 Current research is involved with determining if alpha 2 receptors are located elsewhere.

 The relationship between beta 1 activation by E and/or NE is direct -- the cell's activity is increased.
 Beta 1 receptors are located on: